-4.10 Cosmology Parameters
+4.12 Cosmology Parameters

 - ComovingCoordinates (external) Flag (1 on, 0 off) that determines if comoving coordinates are used or not.
 In practice this turns on or off the entire cosmology machinery.
 Default: 0 - CosmologyFinalRedshift (external) This parameter specifies the redshift when the calculation will halt.
 Default: 0.0 - CosmologyOmegaMatterNow (external) This is the contribution of all non-relativistic matter (including HDM) to the energy density at the current epoch (z=0), relative to the value required to marginally close the universe.
 It includes dark and baryonic matter.
 Default: 0.279 - CosmologyOmegaLambdaNow (external) This is the contribution of the cosmological constant to the energy density at the current epoch, in the same units as above.
-Default: 0.721

-- CosmologyHubbleConstantNow (external) The Hubble constant at z=0, in units of 100 km/s/Mpc.
+Default: 0.721 - CosmologyOmegaRadiationNow (external) This is the contribution of all relativistic matter to the energy density at the current epoch (z=0), in the same units as above.
+Default: 0.0. - CosmologyHubbleConstantNow (external) The Hubble constant at z=0, in units of 100 km/s/Mpc.
 Default: 0.701 - CosmologyComovingBoxSize (external) The size of the volume to be simulated in Mpc/h (at z=0).
 Default: 64.0 - CosmologyInitialRedshift (external) The redshift for which the initial conditions are to be generated.
 Default: 20.0 - CosmologyMaxExpansionRate (external) This float controls the timestep so that cosmological terms are accurate followed.
 The timestep is constrained so that the relative change in the expansion factor in a step is less than this value.
-Default: 0.01 - CosmologyCurrentRedshift (information only) This is not strictly speaking a parameter since it is never interpreted and is only meant to provide information to the user.
+Default: 0.01 - CosmologyTableNumberOfBins (external) Conversions between time and redshift are computed by interpolating from a numerically integrated table of log(scale factor) vs. time.
+This parameter sets the number of bins in the table.
+Default: 1000. - CosmologyTableLogaInitial (external) This sets the lower bound of the table used to convert between time and redshift.
+This is log10 of the lowest value of the scale factor.
+This value will be automatically adjusted if CosmologyInitialRedshift is set to an earlier time.
+Default: -6.0, (i.e., z = 999,999.) - CosmologyTableLogaFinal (external) This sets the upper bound of the table used to convert between time and redshift.
+This is log10 of the highest value of the scale factor.
+This value will be automatically adjusted if CosmologyFinalRedshift is set to a later time.
+Default: 0.0, (i.e., z = 0.) - CosmologyCurrentRedshift (information only) This is not strictly speaking a parameter since it is never interpreted and is only meant to provide information to the user.
 Default: n/a

-4.11 Massive Black Hole Physics Parameters
+4.13 Massive Black Hole Physics Parameters